aplosdev/aplos/docs/demo.md

 [![A herd of sheep grazing on a lush green field](https://images.unsplash.com/photo-1713098564541-3e11d9898721?q=80&w=1932&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)](https://unsplash.com/photos/a-herd-of-sheep-grazing-on-a-lush-green-field-yB3YWgyQIk0)

-<figcaption>A herd of sheep grazing on a lush green field</figcaption>

 To write a caption to a photo use the `figcaption` tag:

 ```html